invrs/paradiso/README.md

 # paradiso

-Thin layer to run isomorphic apps on any javascript client or web server framework.
+Thin layer to run isomorphic apps on any javascript client or server framework.

 ## What it does

-Paradiso provides a thin interface between web servers and client frameworks.

 Build apps that render statically on the first request, then turn dynamic.